Laing O’Rourke Anti-Slavery and Human Trafficking Statement

 We require our suppliers to comply with all applicable regulations and legislation relating to working hours, wages, welfare and human rights.

-During 2017/18 we introduced a category management approach to our procurement activities, allowing us to form deeper relationships with key vendors throughout our supply chain.
+We operate a category management approach to our procurement activities for strategic trades, allowing us to form deeper relationships with key vendors throughout our supply chain.
 Such an approach drives closer collaboration and supports closer alignment to our corporate goals and values.

 Governance, due diligence process, vetting and auditing of suppliers